SumoLogic/sumologic-documentation/docs/search/behavior-insights/logexplain.md

 As a SecOps user, I want to detect compromised user credentials for Windows machines.

-SecOps Insight: A hacked credential will display a remote login pattern (eventdata_logontype = 10) where a given user logs into more machines than they usually do, based on eventid = 4624 (login successful).
+SecOps Insight: A hacked credential will display a remote login pattern (`eventdata_logontype=10`) where a given user logs into more machines than they usually do, based on `eventid=4624` (login successful).
 I want to baseline 14 days of remote access activity and detect outliers in the most recent 24 hours.

 #### Approach 1: Time Compare

 The time compare query attempts to enumerate all machine-to-user combinations over the past 24 hours and compares the average daily logins for each pair of machine and user.
-As `compare` only supports up to 8 sequential slices, the data has to be sliced into 2 day intervals with 7 epochs, to create 14 days of data.
+As `compare` only supports up to 8 sequential slices, the data has to be sliced into 2-day intervals with 7 epochs, to create 14 days of data.

 ```sql
 _sourceCategory=OS*Windows* eventid=4624 eventdata_logontype=10